algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 This project is about creating an application to recommend to user wine and cheese according to the meal they want to eat.

 The client is "Intermarché Saint-Rémy-de-Provence".
-Our contact points are Célia Moustier and Chrys Cadeau, respectively the Intermarché's representative and the intern aisle responsible.
+Our contact points are Célia Moustier and Chrys Cadeau, respectively, the Intermarché's representative and the intern aisle responsible.

 ---